aiondemand/huggingface-connector/README.md

 ## Installation
 You can use the image directly from Docker Hub (TODO) or build it locally.

-From Docker Hub: `docker pull aiondemand/huggingface-connector`.
+From Docker Hub: `docker pull aiondemand/openml-connector`.

 To build a local image:

- - Clone the repository: `git clone https://github.com/aiondemand/huggingface-connector && cd huggingface-connector`
+ - Clone the repository: `git clone https://github.com/aiondemand/openml-connector && cd openml-connector`
- - Build the image: `docker build -t aiondemand/huggingface-connector -f Dockerfile .`
+ - Build the image: `docker build -t aiondemand/openml-connector -f Dockerfile .`

 ### Configuring Client Credentials
 You will need to configure what server the connector should connect to, as well as the credentials for the client that allow you to upload data.